Blue wildebeest: Description

 The blue wildebeest exhibits sexual dimorphism, with males being larger and darker than females.
 The blue wildebeest is typically 170–240 cm in head-and-body length.
 The average height of the species is 115–145 cm.
 Males typically weigh 165 to 290 kg and females weigh 140 to 260 kg.
 A characteristic feature is the long, black tail, which is around 60–100 cm in length.
 All features and markings of this species are bilaterally symmetrical for both sexes.
 The average life span is 20 years in captivity.
 The oldest known captive individual lived for 24.3 years.
 The age that blue wildebeest live to in the wild is debatable.

+Blue wildebeest have one of the most efficient locomotor muscles in terms of energy used for mechanical work and wasted as heat, with 62.6% of energy being converted into movement and the remainder in heat.
+They can travel up to 80 km in 5 days without drinking water, with average temperatures of 38 Celsius in peak times of the day.

 Colouration

 This broad-shouldered antelope has a muscular, front-heavy appearance, with a distinctive robust muzzle.
 Young are born tawny brown, and begin to take on their adult coloration at the age of 2 months.
 The adults' hues range from a deep slate or bluish-gray to light gray or even grayish-brown.
 The back and flanks are slightly lighter than the ventral surface and underparts.
 Dark brown, vertical stripes mark the area between the neck and the back of the ribcage, thus giving it the name "brindled gnu".
 The manes of both sexes appear long, stiff, thick, and jet black, the same colour as the tail and face.
 While the manes of the western and eastern white-bearded wildebeest are lank, those of the Nyassaland wildebeest and common wildebeest stick up.
 Scent glands, which secrete a clear oil, are present in the forefeet and are larger in males than females.

 In terms of skull length, the smallest subspecies of the blue wildebeest is the western white-bearded wildebeest.
 It is also the darkest subspecies; the eastern white-bearded wildebeest is the lightest race.
 Both subspecies possess a creamy white beard, whereas the beard is black in both the Nyassaland wildebeest and the common wildebeest.
 The longest muzzles are found in the Nyassaland wildebeest, and the shortest in female western white-bearded wildebeest.